claraye/Deep_Learning_for_American_Options_Pricing/README.md

 - Run experiments\
 Run the experiments using multi-processing.
 - Analyze\
-Evaluate the performance using $ \{𝑅^{2}} $: as the MSE is already close enough to 0, we want to have the goodness of fit as high as possible.
+Evaluate the performance using R-Sqaure: as the MSE is already close enough to 0, we want to have the goodness of fit as high as possible.